Alice Teodorescu Måwe

-Alice Alexandra Teodorescu Måwe (born 2 May 1984) is a Romanian-Swedish politician and former legal professional with the Företagarna organisation of Swedish entrepreneurs and a liberal-conservative commentator on social and political issues.
+Alice Alexandra Teodorescu Måwe (born 2 May 1984) is a Romanian-Swedish politician, former legal professional with the Företagarna organisation of Swedish entrepreneurs and a liberal-conservative commentator.
 Since 2024, she is a Member of the European Parliament.

 Early life

 Alice Teodorescu was born in Bucharest, Romania.
 She attended the Sture Academy, a training programme for young people run by liberal think tank Timbro.

 Career

 After completing her legal training, she worked as an intern in the Brussels office of the Confederation of Swedish Enterprise and then became a communication strategist for the newspaper.
 She has also been an editorial writer for newspapers including Barometern in Oskarshamn and Gotlands Allehanda.
-In 2009, she founded a women's network called En plats i himlen för kvinnor som hjälper varandra (A place in heaven for women who help each other).
+In 2009, she founded a women's network called "En plats i himlen för kvinnor som hjälper varandra" ("A place in heaven for women who help each other").

 Teodorescu criticised gender quotas on corporate boards and advocated a policy of equality based on individualism rather than collectivism.
 She has also written on integration and education.
 In February 2014 she attracted much attention by calling in a debate on the Sveriges Radio channel 1 programme P1 Debatt for a clear definition of the term "racism" and questioning whether racism in Sweden was structural.
 She also argued that it was time for a more nuanced, less dogmatic and polarising debate on the issue.
 During the Almedalen week in June and July 2014 Ali Esbati refused to shake hands with Teodorescu after a live broadcast debate between the two, this after a discussion about racism in Sweden.
 After the debate both Teodorescu and Esbati received criticism for not considering each other's opinions.
 In a subsequent opinion piece in Svenska Dagbladet, Teodorescu complained about what she saw as the lenient treatment of the Green Party by the press.